Gabapentin and Alcohol Withdrawal: How to Use It

 Does Gabapentin help with cravings?

-Does Gabapentin react with alcohol?
+Does Gabapentin with alcohol react?

 What should I avoid while taking Gabapentin?